csnate/phantomjs-jasmine-runner/readme.md

 Jenkins Configuration
 ---------------------
-* Source Code Management -> Git -> Advanced
+**Source Code Management -> Git -> Advanced**

-** Local subdirectory for repo (optional) = src.
+* Local subdirectory for repo (optional) = src.

-*** This is done to keep your source code and test results completely separate.
-The test results will be saved to a "tests\jasmine" directory in your workspace root
+*This is done to keep your source code and test results completely separate.
+The test results will be saved to a "tests\jasmine" directory in your workspace root.
+If you change this to a different value, you'll need to update the default.build file as well.
+Unfortunately, this value isn't passed to the build script as an environment variable.*

-*** If you change this to a different value, you'll need to update the default.build file as well.
-Unfortunately, this value isn't passed to the build script as an environment variable
+**Add a build step -> Execute NAnt build**

-* Add a build step -> Execute NAnt build
+* NAnt Build File = src/build/default.build
-** NAnt Build File = src/build/default.build
+* Targets = jasmineunittest

-** Targets = jasmineunittest
+**Add a Post-build Action -> Publish JUnit test result report**

-* Add a Post-build Action -> Publish JUnit test result report ** Test report XMLs = tests/jasmine/*.xml
+* Test report XMLs = tests/jasmine/*.xml